Alejogb1/job-board/blog-data/how-can-files-be-read-from-vertex-ai-and-google-cloud-storage.md

 id: "how-can-files-be-read-from-vertex-ai-and-google-cloud-storage"
 ---

-Alright, let’s talk about pulling data from Google Cloud Storage (GCS) into Vertex AI.
+, let’s talk about pulling data from Google Cloud Storage (GCS) into Vertex AI.
 I've seen this scenario play out a bunch of times, often with teams just getting started with mlops or scaling up their existing workflows.
 It’s not always straightforward, and the nuances can catch you out if you're not paying attention.
 We’ll look at the core concepts, and then I'll demonstrate with a few snippets in Python using Google's SDK.

 Essentially, there are two primary avenues for accessing files: using the GCS API directly, or relying on Vertex AI's built-in capabilities, which in many cases abstract away some of the boilerplate.
 The former approach grants finer control but requires more explicit coding, while the latter simplifies common workflows for training or batch prediction.
 Choosing between the two largely depends on your specific requirements and comfort level.